 - Paying off facility bonds and/or reducing property taxes.

-- Each school district in McLean County will receive funding based on the number of students enrolled.
+- If approved, each school district in McLean County would receive funding based on the number of students enrolled.
 Each school district decides how to allocate funds to meet their school community’s needs.
 A breakdown of estimated revenue for local districts is available on our website

 Ballot Question